inkVerb/VIP/401-shell/Lesson-01.md

 1
 ```

-*Same thing, but copy and past ALL AT ONCE:*
+*Similar, you may copy and past ALL AT ONCE:*

 | **14** :
 ```sh